Table of Contents

 Liberalism, however, rejects traditional belief and moral judgment.
 It regards morality as a secular agreement that changes according to the development of society.
 Marriage, therefore, is regarded as a simple contract between two people who are willing to state their commitment to each other.
 Recognition of same-sex marriage is based on the ostensible premise of freedom and progress, but this premise is malleable and will inevitably result in the corruption of the law.

 Liberalism and progressivism have brought about the separation of traditional morality from justice.
 This was reflected in an abortion case that reached the Supreme Court in 1992.
 Three justices stated: “Some of us as individuals find abortion offensive to our most basic principles of morality, but that cannot control our decision.
 Our obligation is to define the liberty of all, not to mandate our own moral code.”

 Put another way, what the justices meant is that the law prioritizes freedom over morality, and the values of liberty and morality are separate.
-But liberty, as established by the American Founding Fathers, is a “self-evident” principle, that is, it is bestowed by God—or, as the U.S. Constitution puts it, the Creator.
+But liberty, as established by the American Founding Fathers, is a “self-evident” principle, that is, it is bestowed by God—or, as the Declaration of Independence puts it, the Creator.
 Rejecting the universal standards set by the Creator in order to increase the range of so-called freedoms is a method the devil uses to distort the law and lead humanity to its fall.

 b.
 Seizing the Powers of Legislation and Promulgation

 Before a new law takes effect, it goes through a variety of steps, including its drafting, political endorsement, court rulings about its legality, or its implementation by law enforcement officials.
 During this process, individuals or groups in academia, media, legal circles, and even the entertainment industry exert influence over the legislation and enactment of law.